How to apply

 For students enrolled in a bachelor's programme at the University of Neuchâtel, please fill in this form (no application deadline).

-For all other candidates, online applications can be submitted from this link.
-When online applications are closed, please send your application form and all other documents by e-mail to the Registration Office.
+For all other candidates, please submit your applications online.
+When online applications are closed, please use the application form and send all required documents by e-mail to the registration office.
 In addition, all applicants are advised to include the following optional documents:

 The programme is taught entirely in English, so a good command of the language is necessary.
 However a specific language certificate (e.g. TOEFL) is not mandatory.